gurjindertoor/HRG-Starter-Project/README.md

-Here’s the full version of the repository documentation with your revised programming section integrated:

----

 # Houston Robotics Group: Starter Project

 Welcome to the Houston Robotics Group’s starter project!
 This repository is designed to introduce beginners to the basics of robotics and electronics by guiding them through building a simple, yet cool robot.